Annual Meeting Sessions and Events

 (Please note: Attendees should bring either a hard or downloaded electronic copy of the current NASM Handbook and NASM Procedures for Self-Study (Format A, B, or C), and are encouraged to arrive with prepared questions in hand.)

-(Please note: Seasoned administrators will be unable to address specific NASM accreditation issues.
+(Please note: Experienced administrators will be unable to address specific NASM accreditation issues.
 Should registrants wish to explore institution-specific issues of an accreditation nature, an appointment with NASM staff may be scheduled.)

-(Disclaimer: The views and opinions expressed by the seasoned administrators do not represent or reflect the views, positions, or interpretation/application of NASM standards and guidelines.)
+(Disclaimer: The views and opinions expressed by the experienced administrators do not represent or reflect official views, positions, or interpretation/application of NASM standards and guidelines.)

 9:30 a.m. – 11:00 a.m.